ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
 It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

 ---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** September 01, 2025

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** July 26, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** February 01, 2026

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** July 03, 2025

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** July 10, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** March 08, 2026

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** April 22, 2026

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## BLAST (Basic Local Alignment Search Tool) (Sequence Alignment)
+**Date:** March 17, 2026

+BLAST is a heuristic algorithm for searching sequence databases.
+It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** January 27, 2026

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---